Sabbasnia/acit-2024/README.md

 sudo ufw enable
 ```

-then we are recieving the server file from the attachments and bringing to the server
+then we are recieving the server file from the attachments and bringing to the server to this via sftp connection